UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/16-conflict.md

 Let's replace both so that the file looks like this:

 ~~~
-$ cat mars.txt
+$ cat user-input.sh
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+echo "What is your name?"
+read name
+echo "Hello $name."
+#the read command requests user input, we use `$` to recall the variable established by `read`
-We removed the conflict on this line
+#We removed the conflict on this line
 ~~~
 {: .output}

 To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `user-input.sh` to the changes being made by the merge and then commit:

 ~~~
-$ git add mars.txt
+$ git add user-input.sh
 $ git status
 ~~~
 {: .language-bash}